- About PROSE

 During the consultation doctors place trial prosthetic devices on the eye(s) to assess potential improvement in vision and relief of symptoms.
 While some patients do experience significant symptom relief almost immediately, others get increasing benefit over time.
 Usually BostonSight PROSE treatment can correct refractive error.

 Doctors work with each patient to determine if PROSE is the right choice for him/her.

 For BFS patients, the insurance and financial assistance eligibility process usually takes 2 to 6 weeks.
 See more information here.

 PROSE treatment is provided by a team that includes cornea specialist ophthalmologists, optometrists who have completed the BostonSight® PROSE Clinical Fellowship and ophthalmic technicians.

 Treatment takes an average of 4 to 12 day long visits to complete, with periodic follow up visits as needed during the first six months.
 Patients that live nearby a PROSE provider may space out their visits during the treatment process.

-PROSE doctors design and fit multiple trial devices.
+PROSE doctors customize multiple trial devices.
 Devices are fabricated at the BFS PROSE Manufacturing Lab using high-tech computerized lathes.
-Each step is followed by a trial wearing session to make sure each patient achieves the best fit possible.
+Each step is followed by a trial wearing session to make sure each patient achieves the best customization possible.
 The final device or devices is unique to each patient’s eye, condition and specific treatment goals.